pkulak/filverblue/README.md

 ### Sway

-It's the best window manager, so I layer it, plus most of the bits and obobs that you need to make it delightful.
+It's the best window manager, so I layer it, plus most of the bits and bobs that you need to make it delightful.
+Also, I stole the launcher script from the Fedora Sway spin.

 ### Firefox